stefan-gherman/interview_mbl/docs/module_progbasics.md

 #### What is exception handling?
 #### What are the basics of exception handling in Python?
 #### In which case should we catch an exception?
 Why?
-#### How can we handle an exception?
-What can we and should we do with an exception in the ‘except’ block?
+#### What can/should we do with an exception in the ‘except’ block?
-#### When do we use an if statement and when exception handling during programming?
-#### What does the else and finally statement in a try-except block in Python?
+#### What does the else and finally statement do in a try-except block in Python?

 ## Software Development Methodologies